gitshahnawaz/Blogging-Panel/README.md

-# Blogging-Panel
+# Django Blogging-Panel
-This Project gives you the ease and freedom to update your POSTS and CONTENTS in your WEBSITE.
+This Django Project gives you the ease and freedom to update your POSTS and CONTENTS in your WEBSITE.